Ed Chen

 Execution Surfaces

-High-frequency interfaces where milliseconds matter and errors cost real money.
-Trading terminals, order management systems, algo execution monitors, FIX protocol portals.
-Keyboard-first, density-optimised, zero cognitive overhead under pressure.
+High-frequency terminals where milliseconds matter and errors cost money.
+Keyboard-first, density-optimised, zero cognitive overhead.

 03